romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-In your organization on GitHub, you need a role for new contributors who should help manage project issues and pull requests without the ability to modify code directly.
+Q: In your organization on GitHub, you need a role for new contributors who should help manage project issues and pull requests without the ability to modify code directly.
 Which repository role should you assign to these contributors?
 <details><summary>Show the answer</summary><p>

 - **Triage**